jonodrew/fast-stream-postings/README.md

 # Submit a Fast Stream Post

+##Try it out
+[This prototype is available to try](https://fast-stream-postings.herokuapp.com/).
+Please only select `Data` from the `Job family` page.
+This may break at any point; if they do, raise an issue here.

 ## Build
 This service is built in Flask.
 It comprises three containers: a Redis container for storing session data, a Postgres container for persisting data, and a Python container to run the Flask web server.